Brock Berlin

-Brock Sterling Berlin (born July 4, 1981) is an American former college and professional football player who was a quarterback in the National Football League (NFL).
-He played college football for the University of Florida and the University of Miami.
-Berlin was signed by the Miami Dolphins of the NFL as an undrafted free agent in 2005, and has also been a member of the Dallas Cowboys, St. Louis Rams, and Detroit Lions.
+Brock Sterling Berlin (born July 4, 1981) is an American former professional football player who was a quarterback in the National Football League (NFL).
+He played college football for the Florida Gators and Miami Hurricanes.
+Berlin was signed by the Miami Dolphins of the NFL as an undrafted free agent in 2005, and was also a member of the Hamburg Sea Devils, Dallas Cowboys, St. Louis Rams, and Detroit Lions.

-Early years
+Early life

 Berlin was born in Shreveport, Louisiana, and attended Evangel Christian Academy in Shreveport, where he played quarterback for the football team.
-After helping lead Evangel Christian to three consecutive Louisiana state high school football championships, Berlin was one of the most hyped football recruits in history.
-He was recognized as a Parade All-American and won numerous personal honors, including being named Gatorade National Player of the Year and USA Today National Offensive Player of the Year.
+He helped lead Evangel Christian to three consecutive Louisiana state high school football championships.
+He was recognized as a Parade All-American.
+He won numerous personal honors, including being named Gatorade National Player of the Year and USA Today National Offensive Player of the Year.

 College career

 University of Florida

 After a long recruiting battle for his services, Berlin chose to accept an athletic scholarship to attend the University of Florida, where he played for coach Steve Spurrier's Florida Gators football team during the 2000 and 2001 seasons.
 His career as a Florida Gator never panned out, though, as he found himself stuck behind Rex Grossman on the team's depth chart.
-Given the chance to start the 2002 Orange Bowl because Grossman was benched for violating curfew, Berlin performed adequately.
+Given the chance to start the 2002 Orange Bowl against Maryland because Grossman was benched for violating curfew, Berlin performed adequately.
 He engineered two scoring drives out of six opportunities in the first 24 minutes, including one touchdown pass and two interceptions.
 Grossman came in late in the first half and played a brilliant game, solidifying his status as the Gators' starting quarterback for the following season.
 Berlin played in twelve games for the Gators over two seasons, throwing for 849 yards, 12 touchdowns, and four interceptions while completing 64-of-106 passes (60.4%).